baww-com/baww-com.github.io/not-posts/Alts/Dash/dash.md

 ## Can I Buy Dash on Coinbase?

-At the time of this writing, Coinbase does not sell Dash.
+Currently, Coinbase does not sell Dash.
 There have been several rumors however, and many think that in early 2018 we will see several new coins, including Dash, added to Coinbase.
-If you are interested in buying Dash, just follow the steps above!
-You can trade Bitcoin's for Dash on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
-If you don't own any Bitcoin, use [Coinbase!](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}
+If you want to buy Dash, please follow the above steps.
+You can easily trade Bitcoin for Dash on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
+If you don't own any Bitcoin, use [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} to get started!

-## How to Store you Dash, Securely!
+## How to securely store Dash

-I reccomend using [Jaxx](https://jaxx.io/support.html){:target="_blank"} to store Dash.
-It has desktop and smartphone functionality.
-If you are looking for a hardware wallet, I would reccomend [Trezor](https://shop.trezor.io?a=cryptoking.io){:target="_blank"}.
+[Jaxx](https://jaxx.io/support.html){:target="_blank"} is a great hot wallet to store Dash.
+It has both desktop and smartphone support.
+If you are looking for a hardware wallet, Dash is also easily and securely stored on the highly popular hardware wallet [Ledger Nano S!](https://www.ledgerwallet.com/r/607d)